 WHAT CAN ORGANIZATIONS DO?

-Hopefully by now you are convinced that employee sleepiness is highly detrimental in the workplace.
-But how can you prevent it?
-One strength of this article is that they identified several things that can eventually lead to sleepiness, including job demands and irregular work schedules.
-Asking employees to do an increasingly heavier load of work may seem to have short-term benefits for the organization.
-However, if the employee experiences sleepiness as a result, the ultimate effect could be negative for the employee and the organization.
+Employee sleepiness is highly detrimental in the workplace.
+But how can organizations prevent it?
+One strength of this article is that the researchers identified several things that can eventually lead to sleepiness, including job demands and irregular work schedules.
+Asking employees to take on an increasingly heavier workload may seem to have short-term benefits for the organization.
+However, if employees experience sleepiness as a result, the ultimate effect could be negative for the employees and the organization.
 Similarly, organizations who are forced to use shift work or other irregular schedules should seek out ways to ensure that scheduling allows employees to maximize their ability to get adequate sleep.